heeseorain/mini_module_abm/exercise1.md

 3. If there are more than 3 alive neighbors, the cell dies. (over-population)
 4. If there are 2 alive neighbors, the cell remains in the state it is in. (sustainable life)

 Q1-1.
-Try writing these rules into NetLogo code using [if] (http://ccl.northwestern.edu/netlogo/docs/dict/if.html){:target="_blank"} statement, one line of code for the first three points (Note: You don't need to worry about the 4th point because it doesn't change the cell state).
+Try writing these rules into NetLogo code using [if](http://ccl.northwestern.edu/netlogo/docs/dict/if.html){:target="_blank"} statement, one line of code for the first three points (Note: You don't need to worry about the 4th point because it doesn't change the cell state).

 Q1.2.
 Explain how these three lines of code can be shorted to line 39-42 written in the model using the [ifelse](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html){:target="_blank"}.